mincong-classroom/containers/docs/lab-2.md

 ## Introduction

-The goal of this lab session is to let you practice the development of a continuous integration (CI) pipeline using GitHub Actions, including the definition of workflow, jobs, and the usage of actions and scripts.
-At the end of this session, the Docker image of your Java application should be published to Docker Hub (<https://hub.docker.com/>).
+The goal of this lab session is to practice the development of a continuous integration (CI) pipeline using GitHub Actions, including the definition of workflow, jobs, and the usage of actions and scripts.
+It also allows you to practice the skills related to the registry.
+At the end of this session, the Docker image of your Java application should be published to Docker Hub under Mincong’s account `mc144` (<https://hub.docker.com/u/mc144>) or your preferred account.

 To submit the answers to this lab session, please fill in your answers in this document in-place.
 This should be done before the beginning of